 Replacing Your Bathroom Mirror

 If your bathroom medicine cabinet is not built into the wall, replacing it with something more statement-making, or even something simple that doesn’t look contractor-grade, can make a real impact.
 It’s as easy as unscrewing it, storing it for moving day, and then hanging something prettier.

 If your kitchen cabinets are really dated—say, a mustard tone or that ubiquitous midcentury medium-tone wood—and it’s unequivocally clear they have passed their prime, your landlord may not mind you painting them.
-That is, so long as you do a good job painting.
 Be sure to completely remove the cabinet doors and hardware before you paint, let them dry, and then reinstall them.
 Don’t choose any crazy colors—go with something classic and versatile like black, white, or gray.

 Update your Showerhead

 There are so many ways to make a dated bathroom look fresh without making structural changes.
 From re-grouting the tile work, adding fresh caulking and replacing the faucet, there are a ton of options that make a big statement visually, without costing a ton of cash or effort.

 Rental properties usually have the bare minimum when it comes to lighting.
 Make your space feel more like home by layering additional light sources, beyond overhead lights.
 When your lease is up, simply unscrew them from the wall and take them to your next home—no electrician required.

 Inspired to decorate your rental?
 Here's how our editor made her one-bedroom apartment in New York City look ten times bigger.